 2. Unique solutions for the omni-retail

 of the future

 Innovation plays a vital role in Resurs’s competitiveness.
 The Group is continuously adding new products and services to its product portfolio to support our retail finance partners and benefit our customers.
 The Group is also focused on digitising its processes in order to make things simpler and more efficient for customers and employees.
-Resurs’s omni-channel strategy has evolved in recent years to mean that the Group offers efficient payment solutions regardless of the sales channel.
-Some examples from 2018 were the launch of Resurs’s Checkout payment solution for physical stores, which helps consumers move seamlessly between physical and e-commerce stores, and Click & Collect, a central e-commerce checkout combined with local management of inventories and store checkout.
-The Group expanded the development of AI, which it had already employed in credit lending, into other parts of the business during the year.
+Resurs’s omni-channel strategy has evolved in recent years to mean that the Group offers efficient payment solutions regardless of the sales channel, such as Resurs Checkout or Click & Collect.
+Continued development of AI, which Group had already employed in credit lending, in the business is a priority.
 Algorithms are used to achieve a faster process for identifying existing customers’ behaviours with high precision.
 This in turn generates activities and offerings that are customised and better suited to specific customer needs.

 3. Healthy profitable growth and an

 attractive direct yield